lumen-oss/lumen-oss.github.io/docs/tutorial/05-making-the-application.md

 end
 ```

-We've transformed our program to check if the input contains the word "hello".
-Below are some example outputs:
+Below are some example outputs, feel free to play around with the input:

 ```none title='lx run "Hello, world!"'
 Your input has the word 'hello' in it!